dlsudatasci/dlsudatasci.github.io/content/_programs/masters.md

 ---
 ### Program of Study

-The MS In Data Science program takes up two years or more in completion.
+The MS In Data Science program takes up to two years for full-time students or three years for part-time students.
 It has 36 academic units, broken down into 18 units of core courses, 12 units of elective courses and 6 units of thesis.
 The core courses are as follows:

 * DATA200 Principles of Data Science
 * DATA201 Data Visualization